tizot/recom-system/README.md

 To do that, we use *deep learning* techniques like Skip-Thought vectors and DSSM.

+The documentation of this project is available at: https://tizot.github.io/recom-system

 ## Installation

 The project is developed in python 3.
 We used specifically the version 3.4.